ExplorViz-Archive/landscape-service/README.md

 ```
 </details>

-It corresponds to the following landscape graph.
+It corresponds to the following directed graph.

 ![fibonacci landscape](.docs/fibo_graph.png)